balenaltd/handbook/Google-calendar.md

 Hint: if you’re a Mac user, you’ll find the following link really useful, https://calendar.google.com/calendar/syncselect.

-## Booking a Zoom room in Google Calendar
+## Booking a Zoom room or Google Meet in Google Calendar

 Since all scheduled meetings, presentations and discussions are mainly done remotely, it is important to provide a video and audio communication platform where team members can participate.
-We do this by booking a Zoom room in Google Calendar while creating an event or a meeting.

-Please check out the following steps to include a zoom room when creating an event:

-1. When creating an event, click on the “ROOMS” tab next to the “GUESTS” tab.

-2. Click on “Available rooms only”, to see which rooms are available.

-3. Then you will see a list of available rooms.
-If there aren’t any rooms available, there won’t be any options.

-4. Click on an available room.

-5. When you’re done creating the event, Google Calendar will share a Zoom URL.

-6. If there aren't any rooms available, just type in flowdock "get a zoom" and Hubot will provide an available room.
-(Note: The room which Hubot will provide is the room available only at that specific moment.
-Hubot cannot book a room in advance)
+When creating a calendar event, you can choose between a Google Meet or a Zoom link.
+We would normally use Google Meet for smaller meetings and only use Zoom for company-wide calls as some features work better for the size of our team at the moment.